Bil-2/CHUTKI-IMAGE-PROCESSING-TOOLS/DEPLOYMENT_SUMMARY.md

 - **Deployment Guide**: See `VERCEL_DEPLOYMENT_GUIDE.md`
 - **OAuth Setup**: See `VERCEL_OAUTH_SETUP.md`
 - **Project Links**: See `VERCEL_PROJECT_LINKS.md`
+- **Git Troubleshooting**: See `GIT_TROUBLESHOOTING.md`

 ## Notes

 - The application uses automatic cleanup for uploaded images (30-minute retention)
 - All API endpoints are protected with JWT authentication except for auth routes
 - Google OAuth requires proper configuration in both Google Cloud Console and Vercel environment variables
+- When pushing to GitHub, if you encounter a 'non-fast-forward' error, you may need to pull changes first with `git pull origin main` before pushing